HIPA: Hierarchical Patch Transformer for Single Image Super Resolution: Experiments

 \textbf{Evaluation Metrics:} To quantitatively compare the recovered HR results of the proposed model with that of the state-of-the-art models, PSNR and SSIM are used, which are calculated based on the luminance channel of the YCbCr space of the recovered RGB results.

 \textbf{Training Settings:} We set the number of MRFAMs as $G=5,5,20$ in the MRFAG structure for Stage 1, Stage 2 and Stage 3, respectively.
 In each MRFAM, we set the number of residual blocks as $M=5$.
 All the convolution layers have $C=64$ filters except for those in the dilated convolution layer as shown in Fig.~\ref{fig_mrfag}, where the convolution layer has $C=4$ filters.
-We use $3\times3$ as the filter size for all convolution layers except for those in the dilated convolution based channel attention where the kernel sizes of convolution are $1\times1$, $3\times3$ and $5\times5$, which are shown in Fig.~\ref{fig_mrfag}.
-Following~\cite{lim2017enhanced,zhang2018image,dai2019second}, we adopt the sub-pixel convolution~\cite{shi2016real} to upsample the LR features to HR.
-During training, we also augment the training dataset by randomly rotating by $90^\circ$, $180^\circ$, $270^\circ$ and flipping horizontally following~\cite{lim2017enhanced,zhang2018image,dai2019second}.
+We use $3\times3$ as the filter size for all convolution layers except for those in the dilated convolution based channel attention where the kernel sizes are $1\times1$, $3\times3$ and $5\times5$, which are shown in Fig.~\ref{fig_mrfag}.
+Following previous works~\cite{lim2017enhanced,zhang2018image,dai2019second}, we adopt the sub-pixel convolution~\cite{shi2016real} to upsample the LR features to HR.
+During training, we also augment the training dataset by randomly rotating by $90^\circ$, $180^\circ$, $270^\circ$ and flipping horizontally~\cite{lim2017enhanced,zhang2018image,dai2019second}.
 In each training batch, LR images with patch size $48\times48$ are cropped as inputs.
 The proposed model is trained by the ADAM optimizer with a fixed initial learning rate of $10^{-4}$.
-The whole process is implemented in the PyTorch platform with 4 Nvidia Tesla V100 GPUs.
+The whole process is implemented in the PyTorch platform with 4 Nvidia TITAN TRX GPUs, each with 24GB of memory.